-Finally, the understanding calls for the United States and each BIT partner to interpret, through an exchange of letters, two BIT provisions: (1) the right of each BIT Party to take measures necessary for the protection of its own essential security interests, and (2) the BIT prohibition on performance requirements.
+Finally, the understanding calls for the United States and each BIT partner to interpret, through an exchange of notes, two BIT partner to interpret, through an exchange of notes, two BIT provisions: (1) the right of each BIT Party to take measures necessary for the protection of its own essential security interests, and (2) the BIT prohibition on performance requirements.

-Both interpretations were undertaken at the request of the European Commission to confirm the mutual understanding of the United States and the Czech Republic in the context of EU enlargement.
-For example, the interpretation of the BIT provision on essential security interests confirms that, for the Czech Republic, these interests may include interests deriving from the Czech Republic's membership in the EU.
+Both interpretations were undertaken at the request of the European Commission to confirm the mutual understanding of the United States and the Slovak Republic in the context of EU enlargement.
+For example, the interpretation of the BIT provision on essential security interests confirms that, for the Slovak Republic, these interests may include interests deriving from the Slovak Republic's membership in the EU.
 As concerns the BIT prohibition on performance requirements, many U.S. BITs include a provision explicitly stating that the prohibition on performance requirements does not extend to conditions for the receipt or continued receipt of an advantage.
-The interpretation relating to performance requirements makes this explicit with respect to the U.S.-Czech BIT.
+The interpretation relating to performance requirements makes this explicit with respect to the U.S.-Slovak BIT.
 The two interpretations are enclosed for the information of the Senate.